Skip top navigation bar and go to page content.

 Harley Hahn's Usenet Newsgroup list.
 A searchable and browsable list of newsgroups on Usenet.

-Mailbase.
+Jiscmail.
 Discussion lists for UK Higher Education, many of which are also open to people outside this sector.
 You can search for lists by keyword.

 Papyrus News.
 A distribution list relating to "the global impact of information technology on language, literacy, and education", run by Mark Warschauer of the University of Hawaii.